emperorcal/boozey-naivebayes/README.md

 # Areas for improvement
 * Improved review cleansing
     * splitting words with dashes, currently processed as block, e.g. "after-taste" goes to "aftertaste" after text cleaning
-    * removing words that occur frequently in both positive and negative reviews
+    * removing words that occur frequently in both positive and negative reviews, e.g. beer
     * grouping words that are relevant to each other in the context of beer, e.g. aroma / smell / scent
 * Using N-grams
     * Bigrams / trigrams as opposed to unigrams, this would be mean the model would interpret "not good" as a group rather than "not" and "good" separately